-But what if, when Vader stopped Luke's strike, it was not to save his master Palpatine but to stop Luke from taking that final path to the Dark Side?
-We know that Luke appears to have been heading down that path, so it makes perfect sense.
+But what if, when Vader stopped Luke's strike, it was not to save his master, Palpatine, but to stop Luke from taking that final step to the Dark Side?

 He's started to wear black.
-He's slowly becoming part machine due to his daddy cutting off his arm, and he forced choked a couple of Gammorean Guards at Jabba's Palace.
+He's slowly becoming part machine due to his dark daddy cutting off his arm, and earlier in the film, he Force chokes a couple of Gammorean Guards at Jabba's Palace.
 So he's ripe for the turning right?

 Had Vader Noticed This Change in His Son?

 Recall in Revenge of the Sith when young Anakin had Count Dooku down for the count.
 Dooku is humiliated and beaten by Anakin.
 And what does Annie do?
 He executes him with a double-blade assault to the neck, mostly at Palpatine's bidding, thus turning him ever more so in the direction of the dark side of the Force.

 What if Vader has all this in mind as Luke is about to strike?